MicrosoftDocs/azure-docs/articles/search/search-what-is-an-index.md

 ![Index size based on attribute selection](./media/search-what-is-an-index/realestate-index-size.png "Index size based on attribute selection")

-Although these index variants are artificial, we can refer to them for broad comparisons of how attributes affect stroage.
+Although these index variants are artificial, we can refer to them for broad comparisons of how attributes affect storage.
 Does setting **retrievable** increase index size?
 No. Does adding fields to a **Suggester** increase index size?
 Yes.

 Indexes that support filter and sort are proportionally larger than indexes that support just full text search.
 The reason is that filter and sort query on exact matches so documents are stored intact.
 In contrast, searchable fields supporting full-text and fuzzy search use inverted indexes, which are populated with tokenized terms that consume less space than whole documents.